 Speeding editing and validation

-All of the syntax-highlighted text has embedded tool-tips, and is clickable.
+All of the syntax-highlighted text has tooltips embedded, which are clickable:

-- Variable Names - hovering the mouse lets you see the position (group and question sequence), question text, and allowable answers for the question
+- Variable Names - hovering the mouse lets you see the position (group, question sequence), question text, and allowable answers for the question.

 Body Mass Index

-This is the Question-Reorder view of the Body Mass Index calculation.
-You can see the relevance equations (which are after the variable name, within square brackets - like for weight, and [!is_empty(height) && !is_empty(weight)]) for BMI.
-You can also see the tailored text of the questions.
+This is the question-reorder view of the Body Mass Index calculation.
+You can see the relevance equations for weight, height, and BMI under the Question column:

-This has a good example of nested if() statements to generate the weight_status.
+This survey example is also a good example of nested if() statements to generate the "weightstatus".

-This example shows the sub-question validation logic that is automatically generated when you use array_filter and array_filter_exclude.
+It shows the subquestion validation logic that is automatically generated when you use array_filter and array_filter_exclude.
 This example also shows how you can substitute the tailored "Other" value (the answer for Q02_other is Q01_other).

 Q05 in this example shows simultaneous use of array_filter and array_filter_exclude on Q01 and Q02, respectively.
-This is part of how this example demonstrates cascading array_filter capabilities.
-Note that one of the main reasons for showing the question and sub-question level VALIDATION criteria is to help ensure you have not made any typos in specifying the array_filter or array_filter_exclude variable names (or in case you use different variable names for your list of filtered sub-questions).
-If you have such typos, you all of the invalid variable names will appear in red indicating that they are undefined, letting you quickly fix the problem.
+This example demonstrates cascading array_filter capabilities.
+Note that one of the main reasons for showing the question and subquestion level validation criteria is to help ensure you have not made any typos in specifying the array_filter or array_filter_exclude variable names (or in case you use different variable names for your list of filtered subquestions).
+If you have such typos, all the invalid variable names will appear in red indicating that they are undefined, letting you quickly fix the problem.

 This example shows how group-level relevance appears in the logic file.
-Here are screen shots of the working demo.
+Here are screenshots of the example described below.

 As you can see, the group-level relevance equation (cohabs > 1 && p1_rel != "") appear in the grey Person 2 row for G-2.

 You may also notice that all of the questions are mandatory.
-However, if the group is irrelevant, so are all of its questions, so those questions are only truly mandatory if the group is relevant.
+However, if the group is irrelevant, so are all its questions.
+As a result, those questions are only truly mandatory if the group is relevant.

-Additionally, note that the TIP messages are also automatically created for you.
-They are organized by value range (min/max), sum value range (min/max/equals), number of answers (min/max), etc. Sometimes you want to validate an answer range but don't want to display what might appear to be silly validation tips to the user.
-In such cases, you can use the hide_tip advanced question option (as in this case, to avoid telling the user that the age must be between 0 and 115 unless they try to enter a bad value).
+Additionally, note that the tip messages are also automatically created for you.
+They are organized by value range (min/max), sum value range (min/max/equals), number of answers (min/max), etc (it depends on the used question type and active attributes).
+Sometimes you want to validate an answer range but don't want to display what might appear to be silly validation tips to the user.
+In such cases, you can use the hide_tip question option (as in this case, to avoid telling the user that the age must be between 0 and 115 unless they try to enter a bad value - see p2_age).

 Comma as radix (decimal) separator

-This demo shows that although LimeSurvey 1.92 now fully supports use of comma as the radix (decimal) separator at run-time, you must still use a decimal as the radix separator at design-time (e.g. when specifying min/max values in advanced question attributes).
-The working example is found here.
+Although LimeSurvey fully supports the use of comma as radix (decimal) separator at run-time, you must still use a decimal as the radix separator at the design-time (e.g., when specifying min/max values in advanced question attributes).
+The working example can be found here.

-Also, remember, the VALIDATION logic is created for you automatically from the advanced question attributes.
-The equations can look overwhelming, but you don't need to worry about them.
+Also, remember that the validation logic is created for you automatically from the enabled question attributes.
+The equations may look overwhelming, but you don't need to worry about them.